-As a regulator, we are responsible for ensuring work health and safety and public safety standards are met.
-Our inspectors provide support to help businesses and industries improve work health and safety practices.
-Inspectors are there to make sure that you stay safe and will notify you if a health and safety issue has been detected in your industry.
+As the state’s workplace health and safety (WHS) regulator, SafeWork SA is responsible for ensuring WHS and public safety standards are met.
+Our inspectors undertake workplace visits to provide advice and information to businesses and industries to assist in improving work health and safety practices.
+They also monitor and enforce compliance with work health and safety laws, and will notify you if a health and safety issue has been detected during a visit to your workplace.

 What our inspectors will do during a visit

 When a SafeWork SA inspector visits your workplace they will advise you of the purpose of their visit, and may want to:

 - inspect the workplace

 - speak to the manager, or person in control of the workplace, workers or Health and Safety Representative (HSR)

 - speak to you about identified hazards and the controls that you have in place.